 Have a Light Touch When Using Glue with Paper Quilling

 When gluing your rolled paper shapes, always remember to use glue sparingly.
 Too much glue can quickly ruin your project, which you may have worked on for hours.
 You can avoid the hassle of starting a project over with a little bit of caution.
-You can always add a bit more adhesive if necessary, but cannot remove excess glue.
-Remember the design rule "Less is More."Continue to 5 of 8 below.
+You can always add a bit more adhesive if necessary, but you cannot remove excess glue.
+Remember the design rule "Less Is More."Continue to 5 of 8 below.

 05 of 08